zabirauf/InkyPi/README.md

 - Plugins, plugins, plugins
 - Enhanced scheduling functionality
 - Modular layouts to mix and match plugins
+- Support for buttons with customizable action bindings
 - Improved Web UI on mobile devices
 - Support for Waveshare devices